-After completion of the First-Year Engineering (FYE) program, students may transition to one of fifteen degree programs in engineering (i.e., Mechanical, Electrical, Chemical, Civil, etc.); this happens through the "Transition to Major" (or T2M) process.
+After completion of the First-Year Engineering (FYE) program, students may transition to one of fifteen degree programs in engineering.

+• This happens through the "Transition to Major" (or T2M) process.
 As a student nears completion of FYE, he or she will inform FYE of their preferred choices of degree program (major).

-If the degree program is not at capacity, all students completing FYE requirements and requesting that degree program will be admitted.
-If the program is at capacity, admission will be based on academic record, including GPA, EAI, and grades in specific courses.
+- If the degree program is not at capacity, all students completing FYE requirements and requesting that degree program will be admitted. - If the program is at capacity, admission will be based on academic record, including GPA, EAI, and grades in specific courses.